google/oss-fuzz/docs/faq.md

 to a multitude of Linux varieties and provides a reproducible and secure environment for fuzzer building and execution.

-## How timeouts and OOMs are handled?
+## How do you handle timeouts and OOMs?

 If a single input to a [fuzz target](glossary.md#fuzz-target) requires more than **~25 seconds** or more than **2GB RAM** to process, we